ethereum/EIPs/EIPS/EIP-xxx.md

 This EIP documents all EIPs marked as **Eligible For Inclusion** by the All Core Devs.
 Typically to reach this stage, an EIP must be discussed in brief on an AllCoreDevs Call and motioned by rough consenses to be moved to this stage.
 Any additions to this list are required to provide a link to the meeting notes when this discussion and decision took place.

-The requirments for **Eligible for Inclusion** is that the AllCoreDevs, representing the major clients and ecosystem stakeholders etc:
+The requirements for **Eligible for Inclusion** is that the AllCoreDevs, representing the major clients and ecosystem stakeholders etc:

  - Are positive towards the EIP,
  - Would accept (well written) PRs to include the EIP into the codebase.